vorktanamobay/nunitjs/README.md

 --base-dir=[path]

 Path to project working directory.
 Defaults to src/test/js.
-This assumes that nunit.js in in src/test/js and fixtures are under src/test/js/fixtures.
+This assumes that nunit.js is in src/test/js and fixtures are under src/test/js/fixtures.

     node nunit.js --base-dir=testdir